 3. A post-observation meeting in which the instructor and consultant discuss the class session observed and other aspects of teaching.

-CAS consultants are available to help faculty design new courses or revise existig ones.
-Consultations may cover any issue related to planning the semester, including:
+CID consultants are available to help faculty design new courses or revise existing ones.
+Consultations may cover any issue related to planning for a course, including:

-- Developing new approaches to previously taugh subject matter
+• Developing new approaches to previously taught subject matter

 • Innovative teaching strategies

 Each course planning consultation has a three-part process:

 1. A pre-consultation questionnaire to help the CID identify the consultant that will best meet your needs.